elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

 Some options:

 * *Option A*: the private key is generated when the operator starts, and kept in-memory for the lifecycle of the operator.
 If the operator restarts, it generates a new private key, and issues new certificates for all clusters.
 While existing TCP connections between nodes will not be impacted, this might provoke a downtime on the cluster while new certificates are propagated.
-* *Option B*: the private key is stored as a plaintext secret in the apiserver.
+* *Option B*: the private key is stored as a secret in the apiserver.
 Created by the operator itself if it does not exist yet.
 Persisted and reuse through operator restarts.
-* *Option C*: similar to B, but with the private key stored encrypted in the apiserver.
-Encryption key should be stored somewhere else.
+* *Option C*: similar to B, but with the private key [wrapped in another layer of encryption](https://tools.ietf.org/html/rfc3394) in the apiserver.
+Access to the KEK (key encryption-key) must be handled separately.
 * *Option D*: the private key is stored in an external service (eg. Vault) and requested or provided to the operator at startup.

-Option D sounds like the best solution, but harder to achieve (similar for option C).
+Options C and D are preferable, but need to setup an additional system.
 Option A is secure, but can lead to downtime and a herd effect: when the operator restarts, it needs to regenerate all certificates.
 Option B is not secure if we consider the apiserver storage as not secure enough.

 #### Pod private keys

-Each pod should have its own private key.
+Each pod must have its own private key.
 Several options considered here:

 * *Option A*: the operator generates a private key for the pod, stores it in an apiserver secret, and mounts it to the pod through a secret volume.
 Major drawback: all pods private keys are stored in a single place (the apiserver).
 The operator can generate a CSR and issue a certificate from this private key.
 * *Option B*: pods are responsible to generate their own private key and CSR on startup, in an init container.
 The CSR is retrieved by the operator to issue a certificate.
 The private key never leaves the Elasticsearch pod.
 It is only shared between the init container and the Elasticsearch pod.